How We Identified Fake North Korean IT Workers Using Identity Matching

 Last year, detailed reports from cybersecurity firms like Mandiant and unsealed federal charges shone a spotlight on the widespread issue of the Democratic People’s Republic of Korea (DPRK) fraudulent remote IT workers.

-How the hiring fraud schemes work
+How the employment fraud schemes work

-In these schemes, individuals acting on behalf of the North Korean government participate in what’s broadly become known as hiring fraud, obtaining remote work positions in software engineering and IT under fraudulent identities at US organizations.
+In these schemes, individuals acting on behalf of the North Korean government participate in what’s broadly become known as employment fraud, obtaining remote work positions in software engineering and IT under fraudulent identities at US organizations.
 Their paychecks then presumably go towards funding the North Korean regime.
 The FBI has also warned that these individuals are increasingly engaging in data-theft extortion against the companies that have inadvertently hired them.

 Unfortunately for the participants in these schemes, they are just as susceptible to being infected by malware as anyone else.
 With that in mind, we found a starting point for a deeper investigation, picked up a trail, and it led our researchers to some interesting insights.